How to Prune Clematis

 Step 2 How to prune different types of Clematis

-Group 2 early to mid-season flowering (below centre image) Video How to prune Group 2 Clematis, which require moderate pruning to a framework.
-These Clematis flower early summer during late May and June, and need to be pruned in late Feb/early March.
-Group 2 Clematis are pruned back lightly to a framework of branches and buds; avoid pruning too hard, as this may reduce flowering.
+Group 2 early to mid-season flowering (below centre image) Video How to prune Group 2 Clematis.
+This group of Clematis require moderate pruning to a framework.
+Group 2 Clematis are pruned back lightly to a framework of branches and buds at a height of from 50cm to 90 cm depending how where the buds are on the stems and creating a framework.
+Avoid pruning too hard, as this may reduce flowering.
+As these clematis flower early summer during late May and June, prune in late Feb/early March.

 In the images above the stems of the Clematis in Feb/March look dead, all brown and stringy.
-In the second image the Clematis in winter looks dead it definitely is not.
-Locate the axil buds shown in the second image and in third image, prune back to axil buds and cut off top growth.
-By pruning time February or early March Clematis are already growing and the top of the plant in particular will have buds and shoots on it.
+In the second image, the Clematis in winter looks dead.
+It definitely is not.
+Locate the axil buds shown in the second image and in the third image, prune back to axil buds and cut off top growth.
+By pruning time, February or early March Clematis are already growing and the top of the plant in particular will have buds and shoots on it.
 Do not worry that when pruning that you are cutting off this new growth, plenty more will follow.

 Group 3 Clematis tend to be vigorous and need to be pruned hard every year.
 A reservation about this variety of Clematis is that they are vigorous and can quickly outgrow its space.
 Most of Group 3 need a lot of room and will overwhelm an adjacent good-sized shrub, such as a large species Rhododendron within a couple of seasons.